Vince Abbott

 Vince Abbott made his mark, kicking under pressure.
 In the Raider game, it was his first field goal attempt when the Chargers were leading.

 Although the Chargers would fade, losing their final six games to miss the playoffs, Abbott retained his kicking duties into 1989, having finished the 1987 with a 13 for 22 field goals, with seven of his misses coming from beyond forty yards.
-Abbott played in 12 games during 1988, for a Chargers team that went 6-10, and converted 8 out of 12 field goals.
+Abbott played in 12 games during 1988, for a Chargers team that went 6–10, and converted 8 out of 12 field goals.
 This was his last season in the NFL; he ended his career a perfect 13 for 13 on game-winning field goals.

+Abbott appeared with his wife and in-laws on Family Feud in 1983 and promoted his upcoming season in the USFL.

-Vince Abbott resides in Newport Beach and is an avid power lifter benching over 475 lbs.
+Abbott resides in Newport Beach and is an avid power lifter benching over 475 lbs.
 His career after the NFL includes medical sales and business development.

-Mr. Abbott continues to coach aspiring field goal kickers and weight lifters.
+Abbott continues to coach aspiring field goal kickers and weight lifters.